๐Ÿ”ฌGeneral Biology I

 1. How do competitive and non-competitive inhibitors differ in their effects on KmK_m and VmaxV_{max}?
 Sketch what each would look like on a Michaelis-Menten curve.

-2. Both high temperature and extreme pH can denature enzymes—what is the underlying mechanism for each, and why are the effects typically irreversible?
+2. Both high temperature and extreme pH can denature enzymes.
+What is the underlying mechanism for each, and why are the effects typically irreversible?

 3. Compare the active site and allosteric site: where is each located, what binds there, and how does binding at each site affect enzyme function?

 4. If an enzyme has a low KmK_m value, what does this tell you about its affinity for its substrate?
-How would this enzyme perform at low substrate concentrations compared to an enzyme with high KmK_m?
+How would this enzyme perform at low substrate concentrations compared to an enzyme with a high KmK_m?

 5. Explain how feedback inhibition in a metabolic pathway demonstrates the connection between enzyme regulation and cellular homeostasis.
 What would happen to a cell if this regulation failed?